sot176/FlexLMV-Net/README.md

 ## 2. Method
 FlexLMV-Net is a longitudinal multi-view deep learning model for five-year breast cancer risk prediction from screening mammograms.
-It builds upon our previously published LMV-Net (https://github.com/sot176/LMV-Net) and extends it to jointly model current and prior CC/MLO views while supporting a variable number of prior examinations.
+It builds upon our previously published LMV-Net (https://github.com/sot176/LMV-Net) and extends it to jointly model current and prior CC/MLO views while supporting a variable number of prior examinations, including first-time attendees with no prior examinations.

 ### Key components: